-This chapter from our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996), provides evidence of the U.S. Catholic bishops’ great success in killing American political will to deal with overpopulation but without yet achieving passage of the Human Life Amendment.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996) provides evidence of the U.S. Catholic bishops’ great success in killing American political will to deal with overpopulation but without yet achieving passage of the Human Life Amendment.
+The book is available at Kindle here and to read for free here.

 Chapter 10: The Human Life Amendment—and Beyond